Projects23-24/Beyond_Bits/README.md

 ## Features

-- **Arithmetic Operations**: Perform addition, subtraction, multiplication, and nth root calculations.
+- **Arithmetic Operations**: Perform addition, subtraction, multiplication, and nth root calculations for numbers ranging from -12 to 12.
 - **Parentheses for Grouping**: Support for complex expressions with grouping using parentheses.
 - **Wireless Input**: Inputs can be given wirelessly over Wi-Fi connection by phone or laptops handled by NodeMCU unit.
 - **Arduino Integration**: Input expressions are parsed and converted for Arduino using the Arduino Stack Library.